Noord-Brabantsch-Duitsche Spoorweg-Maatschappij: Locomotives

 In 1873 the company had seven steam locomotives.
 Five tender engines were delivered in 1873 by Beyer, Peacock & Company of Manchester, England (numbers 1 to 5).
 These locomotives with the wheel arrangement 1'B (2-4-0) had the names "Gijsbert van Beverwijk", "Sophia", "Mina", "Lucinda" and "Henriëtta".

 Before that, two tank engines had already been put into service.
 These were built by Fox, Walker & Company of Bristol (including number 11) and built in 1871–1872.

 For goods traffic, four C (0-6-0) locomotives were delivered in 1878 from Hohenzollern Locomotive Works, Düsseldorf.
 These were given the numbers 12 to 15.
 Two more followed in 1902 (no. 16) and 1907 (no. 17).

 Two heavier 1'B (2-4-0) locomotives were purchased from Hohenzollern in 1881 to pull the express trains, followed by a third one in 1887 (numbers 8 to 10).Between 1892 and 1894 three more locomotives were purchased, again 1'B (2-4-0) locomotives, built by Beyer-Peacock & Company.
 These had the numbers 6, 7 and 11.

 The increasingly heavier postal trains made the NBDS decide in 1907 to purchase even bigger express locomotives with the 2'C (4-6-0) wheel arrangement.
 These were the first locomotives to use this wheel arrangement in the Netherlands.
-Six engines arrived in 1908, numbers 30-35 (later NS series 3500).
+Six engines arrived in 1908, numbers 30-35 (later NS 3500).
 Since they had not yet gained experience with 2'C locomotives in the Netherlands, the NBDS had the locomotives built in England by Beyer-Peacock, Manchester. on a few occasions, These locomotives nicknamed 'Blauwe Brabanders' (Blue Brabander) ran express trains all the way to Haltern, Münster, Essen, Dortmund or to Oberhausen.
 As late as World War I, a new 2'C (4-6-0) No. 36 and two new 1'D (2-8-0) Nos.
 118 and 119 goods locomotives and were delivered by Hohenzollern, Düsseldorf.
 The NBDS also had three shunting locomotives with the wheel arrangement B t (0-4-0T).
 Number 26 was built in 1894 and was built by Henschel & Company in Kassel.
 This manufacturer also built number 26 in 1898.
 In 1907 another shunting locomotive with number 24 was built by Werkspoor in Amsterdam.
 The NBDS had its own workshop in Gennep for the maintenance of the locomotives and rollingstock.

 Since February 19, 1977, a steam locomotive has been placed near the Brabantweg in Gennep in memory of the NBDS.
 This monument is a former tank engine of the Deutsche Bundesbahn with the number 94 1640.
 This class never been service with the NBDS.
 Not a single locomotive of the NBDS itself has survived.